 The Farmington Hunt kennels and clubhouse are located in northwestern Albemarle County near Free Union.
-Our territory encompasses not only the rolling hills and fields at the base of the Blue Ridge Mountains, where we have followed hounds since 1929, but also reaches into historic southern Albemarle along the Hardware and James rivers.
+Our territory encompasses the rolling hills and fields at the base of the Blue Ridge Mountains, where we have followed hounds since 1929, and reaches into historic southern Albemarle along the Hardware and James rivers.
 Our country’s diverse terrain presents constant opportunity for great sport with a wide variety of riding experiences.